Outdoor and Virtual Things to Do in San Francisco (or at Home)

 A Note About Safety

 Be advised that for any in-person events, participants are obligated to follow the vendor's safety protocols.
 Failure to do so may result in being asked to leave without a refund.
+For more information about which kind of activities are available to visitors right now, click here.

 Explore the Presidio (How to Visit Safely)